 I have been accepted - what do I do now?

-As a non-immigrant student you will need an I-20 Certificate of Eligibility from CMU to apply for an F-1 student visa.
+As a non-immigrant student you will need a Certificate of Eligibility from CMU to apply for a student visa.
 In most cases, the Office of International Education (OIE) is responsible for generating your document.

 When will I get my I-20?

 There are several steps involved in processing the I-20.
-Once OIE receives the completed International Student Information Form, Affidavit of Support for Financial Sponsor, original financial supporting documents and a copy of the passport from the student along with data from the academic department we will process the I-20.
+Once OIE receives the completed New Student Initial Document Request E-Form , Affidavit of Support for Financial Sponsor, original financial supporting documents and a copy of the passport from the student along with data from the academic department we will process the I-20.
 Our goal is to process the I-20 within 6 weeks of receiving ALL necessary information from the student and the Office of Admissions and/or the admitting academic department.

 Please be patient--we are working quickly and diligently to prepare immigration documents for over 2000 incoming students.
 To ease processing, once your packet has been received at OIE, if there are any questions or problems, OIE staff will contact you directly.
 Do not call our office as this slows processing.